As of… Wednesday, July 15

 Woudsend, Friesland

 I've been to Amsterdam a few times, but honestly (embarrasingly?) it never occurred to me to visit the countryside.
-But as luck would have it, some friends won a free stay at a cottage in a small village called Woudsend and they invited us to join them.
+But as luck would have it, some friends won a free stay at a cottage in the small village of Woudsend and they invited us to join them.
 How could we say no?
 And what a surprising delight it was to explore the countryside, farm lands, canals and windmills.

 I never harbored a secret desire to learn how windmills work, but our village had two working mills, both open and giving tours.
 One mill was grinding flour, the other sawing wood - both were utterly fascinating!
 I took way too many photos and videos, but I’ll spare you.
 Just know that if you’re ever given the opportunity to tour a working windmill, you should do it!